 Resolves 2 studies on how the aggregate interference from unwanted emissions from multiple non-GSO satellite systems operating in the adjacent and nearby frequency bands in Table 1 affect the operation of RAS stations in frequency bands allocated to the RAS on a primary basis in Table 1;

-Issue B: [TBD – Resolves 3 to 6]
+Issue B: Related to Resolves 3 to 6

-Resolves 3 studies on the possible recognition of the RQZs specified in considering k) above, based on their characteristics and existing ITU-R studies;

-Resolves 4 studies on how the aggregate interference from single and multiple non-GSO satellite systems affects the operation of RAS stations in the RQZs specified in considering k);

-Resolves 5 studies on new coexistence measures between non-GSO satellite systems and RAS stations in the RQZs specified in considering k);

-Resolves 6 studies of methods to calculate the necessary separation distances between gateways of non-GSO systems operating in bands adjacent to or near RAS allocations and RAS stations protected by the RQZs specified in considering k),
+[TBD]

 4/1.16/3 Summary and analysis of the results of ITU-R studies

 4/1.16/3.1 Relevant ITU-R Recommendations and Reports

-4/1.16/3.1.1 Issue A: [TBD – related to resolves 1 & 2]
+4/1.16/3.1.1 Issue A:Related to Resolves 1 and 2

+Studies under resolves 1 and 2 (Table 1) improved the technical understanding of single-entry and aggregate unwanted emissions from non-GSO systems into RAS primary bands.

-4/1.16/3.1.2 Issue B: [TBD – related to resolves 3 to 6]
+4/1.16/3.1.2 Issue B: Related to Resolves 3 to 6

+Studies under resolves 3–6 enhanced the technical understanding of RQZ implementation methods and coexistence issues, including those for the observatories specified in Resolution 681 (WRC-23).
+The findings support that managing RQZ protection is a national matter that is best addressed by administrations through specific national measures and operational coordination.
+As such, no further changes are required at the international level to address RQZ protection; therefore, no changes to the Radio Regulations are warranted.

 4/1.16/3.2 Interference analysis due to unwanted emissions from a single non-GSO system